 • Service charges (if applicable)

-Remember that your home is at risk if you do not keep up mortgage repayments on it.
+Remember: your home is at risk if you don’t keep up your mortgage repayments.

 Buying a flat or maisonette

-If you buy a flat or maisonette you will become a leaseholder.
-The block will still be owned by Cross Keys Homes and you will be granted a lease, usually for 125 years.
-As a leaseholder you will have to pay a ground rent of £10 per year and an annual service charge to cover the upkeep of the building and communal areas (if any), building insurance and management costs.
-These may be several hundred pounds each year or more if the block needs major repairs or maintenance.
+If you buy a flat or maisonette you’ll become a leaseholder.
+The block will still be owned by us and you’ll be granted a lease, usually for 125 years.
+As a leaseholder you’ll have to pay a ground rent of £10 per year and an annual service charge to cover the upkeep of the building and any communal areas as well as building insurance and management costs.
+This could add up to a few hundred pounds a year – more if the block needs major repairs or maintenance.

-Leaseholders can sell their property at any point during the lifetime of their lease.
+As a leaseholder, you can sell your property at any time during the lifetime of the lease.
 The person who buys it takes over the remainder of the lease and becomes responsible for the ground rent and service charge.

 Download the guide to buying your council flat.

 You can download a Right to Buy Application Form and the Right to Buy Guide.
-If you have any questions, we're here to help: just call our Right to Buy Coordinator on 01733 385037 or email email@example.com.
-Alternatively you can collect a form from one of our Neighbourhood Offices.
+If you have any questions, we're here to help.
+Just call our Right to Buy Co-ordinator on 01733 385037 or email firstname.lastname@example.org.
+Or pick up a form from our Office.